 We can use a heat mat as the only source of heating in the cage because the room temperature is set not to fall below a minimum temperature.
 If it does get slightly below this temperature, the central heating thermostat fires up the heating to bring the temperature back up.

 If the pygmy hedgehog is kept in a colder room, a vivarium and heat lamp should be used, ideally a ceramic heat emitter (one that doesn’t emit light just heat).
-I would also put a heat mat in the sleeping area just to try to reduce the risks of hibernation.
+I would also put a heat mat in the sleeping area just to try to reduce the risks of African Pygmy hedgehogs as they have evolved in warmer climates and are not used to colder climates.
+Resulting in the possibility of falling into hibernation.

 As this will keep the vivarium warm enough for the pygmy hedgehog.
 Just make sure they have a sleeping pouch that’s fleece lined in their housing as the ceramic heat emitter lamp might not be able to keep the inside of their house warm as the rest of the cage.
 The fleece-lined sleeping bag will give them a cosy, warming place to snuggle into.

 As they age pygmy hedgehogs get less resistant to cold and need to be looked after better.
-This means not only keeping them warm but keeping an eye on them for signs of hibernation.
+This means not only keeping them warm but keeping an eye on them for signs of pygmy hedgehogs have enough heat at night otherwise there’s a risk of them going into hibernation. hibernation.

 I think we will change from our plastic cage to a vivarium when Hynee gets to four years old and put in a ceramic heat emitter and a heat mat for this sleeping area.
 This will give us reassurance that wherever he goes in the cage, there’s warmth.